Driving Tutorials | Clutch Control

 Most 'stalls' are caused by fetching the clutch up too quickly, or by coming off the gas as the clutch comes up.

-Clutch control for manoeuvres needs to be very sympathic to keep the car slow.
-As you find the biting point dip the clutch a little, about the thickness of a pound coin, then fetch the clutch up to the biting point again.
+Clutch control for maneuvers needs to be very sympathetic to keep the car slow.
+As you find the biting point, dip the clutch a little, about the thickness of a pound coin, then fetch the clutch up to the biting point again.

-Repeat this procudre as needed to prevent the car going too fast, and it will keep the car at a slow speed and under control.
+Repeating this procedure is needed to prevent the car going too fast, and it will keep the car at a slow speed and under control.